2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Flaming Gorge

-Crossing into Utah, Flaming Gorge was a surprise.
-Red cliffs drop into deep blue water, and the views from the roadside pull-offs were some of the best of the entire trip.
+Flaming Gorge spans the border of northeastern Utah and southwestern Wyoming, where the Green River cuts through layered red rock within the Uinta Mountains region.
+The red cliffs drop into deep blue water, and the views from the roadside pull-offs were some of the best of the entire trip.
 It’s quieter than the big-name parks, which was a welcome change.

 Grand Teton National Park